Kong/docs.konghq.com/app/_src/gateway/upgrade/in-place.md

 There is business downtime as cluster X is stopped during the upgrade process.
 You must carefully review the upgrade considerations in advance.
 The prescribed steps below are recommended for you.

 {:.important}
-> **Important**: We do not recommend using this strategy unless Kong Gateway is deployed under an extreme resource-constrained environment, or unless you are not able to obtain new resources in a timely manner for Dual-cluster Upgrade.
+> **Important**: We do not recommend using this strategy unless {{site.base_gateway}} is deployed under an extreme resource-constrained environment, or unless you are not able to obtain new resources in a timely manner for a dual-cluster upgrade.
 However, this strategy does not prevent you from deploying the new cluster Y on a different machine.

 ## Prerequisites

-* You have reviewed the [general upgrade guide](/gateway/{{page.kong_version}}/upgrade/).
+* Review the [general upgrade guide](/gateway/{{page.kong_version}}/upgrade/) to prepare for the upgrade and review your options.
-* You have chosen this upgrade option because you have a traditional deployment, or you need to upgrade the control planes (CPs) in a hybrid mode deployment.
+* You have a traditional deployment or you need to upgrade the control planes (CPs) in a hybrid mode deployment.
-* You ruled out [dual-cluster upgrades](/gateway/{{page.kong_version}}/upgrade/dual-cluster/) due to resource limitations.
+* You can't perform [dual-cluster upgrades](/gateway/{{page.kong_version}}/upgrade/dual-cluster/) due to resource limitations.

-## Upgrade steps
+## Upgrade using the in-place method

 This guide refers to the old version as cluster X and the new version as cluster Y.

+{:.note}
+> The following steps are intended as a guideline.
+The exact execution of these steps will vary depending on your environment.

 1. Stop any {{site.base_gateway}} configuration updates (e.g. Admin API calls).
 This is critical to guarantee data consistency between cluster X and cluster Y.